MohitGoel109/ComputerNetwork_Assignment_4/README.md

 ---

 ## 🔹 Overview
-This assignment demonstrates the setup of a **DNS Server** using Cisco Packet Tracer and explains how domain names are resolved into IP addresses within a local network.
+This assignment demonstrates the configuration of a **DNS Server** using Cisco Packet Tracer and explains how domain names are translated into IP addresses within a local network.

 ---

 ## 🔹 Network Design

 **Devices Used:**
-- 1 Server (DNS)
+- 1 DNS Server
 - 2–3 PCs
 - 1 Switch

 **Topology:**
 PCs → Switch → Server